 In this work, the test datasets are selected to be 15% of the available training data for both K-Fold and early stopping.
 In early stopping, another 15% of the data is dedicated for the validation dataset.
+For K-fold validation the number of folds is 5.

-The data are produced using the production system architecture shown in Fig. 2.
+The data are generated using the production system architecture shown in Fig. 2.
 The performance of the system is simulated for a period of 2 years.
-The obtained production profile without the well tests performance is shown in Fig. 3.
+The obtained production profile without the well tests performance is shown in Fig. 4 (top).
 The period is divided into 4 quarters 180 days each.
 At the beginning of each quarter, a well test is conducted to obtain reliable information about the well performance.
 We collect the measurements every 8 hours during the normal production time and every 30 mins during the well tests.
 The following measurements are collected for the algorithm training and predicting the flowrates in the future time period: